danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.xticks(rotation=45)  # Rotate x-axis labels for better readability if necessary plt.show()

 In order to calculate returns, we define a function called *calculate_return* which takes a daily pricing dataframe and period type as input parameters and returns a dataframe with Ticker returns.
+We retrieve the number of periods as *no_of_periods* based on the period type.
 We will first derive the previous Close column for each Ticker.
 We then calculate the return as (Close / Open) – 1.0 for cases where we have the 1st period where previous Close is null, otherwise we use (Close / Prev Close) – 1.0.
-We also us log returns, aggreagate them and de-normalize them to calculate cumulative returns.
+We also use **Log Returns**, aggregate them and de-normalize them to calculate **Cumulative Returns**.
+For more information on log returns, refer to this link: [What Are Logarithmic Returns and How to Calculate Them in Pandas Dataframe](https://saturncloud.io/blog/what-are-logarithmic-returns-and-how-to-calculate-them-in-pandas-dataframe/).
 We use the same logic as simple returns to calculate log returns.
 We then drop the previous Close column, the Log Return column, and the Cumulative Log Return column, and modify the return and cumulative return labels based on period type.
 We import the *numpy* package to use the *exp* function to de-normalize the aggregate log returns.
-We return the dataframe wit returns data.
+We will also annualize simple returns by using this formula: **(1 + Return) ^ (1 / N) - 1 for N periods**.
+This gives us an idea of what the compounded returns would be per year.
+For more information on **Annualized Returns**, refer to this link: [Annualized Total Return Formula and Calculation](https://www.investopedia.com/terms/a/annualized-total-return.asp).
+In our code, we will divide the *no_of_periods* by the return count for each Ticker.
+This will give us 1 / N for N years.
+For example, if we have daily data, we usually have 252 trading days per year and for say 3 years, we will have 252 * 3 returns, and so 252 / (252 * 3) is the same as 1 / 3.
+Lastly, we convert our returns to percentages, drop the unneeded columns and return the dataframe with returns data.

     import numpy as np